-Additionally, \$1,999 has been allocated for use by the school to conduct their annual Promotional Ceremony and purchase student awards to be given for student achievement during the 2016-2017 school year.
+Additionally, \$1,000 was allocated for use by the school to conduct the annual Promotional Ceremony and purchase student awards for student achievement during the 2016-2017 school year.
+Awards and trophies were purchased from Midgalia Awards in the amount of \$935.00.

-3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.
-Yes a.
+- 3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.
+Yes - a.
 If the school is not in compliance, describe the measures being implemented to meet SAC requirements.